Jujutsu techniques: Grappling

 Grappling techniques are also common.
 Simple grappling was incorporated into early Jujutsu systems for use in combat.
 More elaborate grappling techniques and strategies were likely developed for use in sporting contests in the ancient world.
 Such techniques have been re-introduced into the Japanese martial arts in post-reformation systems such as Judo and related Brazilian jiu-jitsu systems.
 In post-reformation Japan, Japanese martial arts were altered under the auspices of Kanō Jigorō and his contemporaries.
 The emphasis on Samurai combat skills was degraded in preference to systems that could be practiced by anyone of any age for healthy physical education, sport and self-defense.
 Because of this new emphasis, grappling skills have been adapted to safe sporting environments, where gouging, biting, and other unsporting techniques are banned.
 Only a few schools maintain the old samurai grappling techniques and training practices.
-The majority of schools utilise Judo training or a more combative form of grappling.
+The majority of schools utilize Judo training or a more combative form of grappling.